asutton/origin/ref/concepts/value.md

 - `new T <initializer>` allocates an object of type `T` and initializes it with the arguments specified by the initializer.

-- `delete p` destroys the object pointed to be `p`, causing all of its resources to be released.
+- `delete p` destroys the object pointed to by `p`, causing all of its resources to be released.

 - `&x` returns the same value as `std::addressof(x)`.

 Types may overload these operators, but they must behave in the conventional way.

 ## Equality